 Here are 5 things to consider:

-1. Proper sleep (I really recommend this no matter what the complaint is).
-If you can’t enjoy a good night sleep because of your stress and anxiety, try everything else on this list first with the ultimate goal to enjoy your comfy bed and get your brain to rest.
+1. Proper sleep.
+(I really recommend this no matter what the complaint is).
+If you can’t enjoy a good night sleep because of your stress and anxiety, try everything else on this list first with the ultimate goal to enjoy your comfy bed and get your brain some much-needed rest.

 2. Learning a good breathing exercise.
 In our Anxiety & Stress Management Content Hub (free by the way), I have a whole neuropsychological explanation on why breathing is so helpful with anxiety.
 Check it out here.